OPENDAP/opendap-website-angular/public/Site/support/faq/04_developers/06_undelete-file.md

-# How do I undelete a file?
+# SVN - Undelete Files

-If you delete a file using svn rm, then use the copy command to ressurect it.
-Note that after using svn rm you need to use svn ci to commit that change.
-Until then, the file is in limbo and things like svn up and svn copy... have no affect.
+If you delete a file using `svn rm`, then use the copy command to restore it.

+Note that after using `svn rm`, you need to use `svn ci` to commit that change.
+Until then, the file is in limbo and things like `svn up` and `svn copy...` have no affect.
 So first, complete the deletion and then use copy as follows:

     [jimg@zoey libdap]$ svn rm NEWS
     D         NEWS